clj-easy/graal-docs/CLJ-1472/README.md

 with patches from JIRA issue [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).

 TODO: there are multiple patches in CLJ-1472.
 Make explicit which patch the script is using or configure via a parameter?
+The relevant patches so far are: clj-1472-3.patch and CLJ-1472-reentrant-finally2.patch.

 The patched version of clojure should work with graal's `native-image`, reference it via, for example from deps.edn, via: